Defensible Space Support

 Beyond 100 ftProperty edgeLarger-scale fuel reduction may apply on rural and foothill parcels

-What we do versus what a certified arborist does
+What do we do versus what a certified arborist does?

 Our team handles the brush, scrub, dry grass, blackberry, debris, and small-diameter material across the work zone.
 A licensed arborist is the right call for limb work on protected oaks, hazard-tree assessments, large-canopy reduction, and tree-health diagnosis.
 On most foothill parcels the right sequence is arborist work first on the trees, then our crew comes through and handles the understory, brush, and surface fuel.
 We will say so up front when an arborist is the better fit.